-After a satellite falls to earth carrying a deadly virus from outer space, a team of scientists tries, in a race against time, to isolate the deadly strain of virus before is too late.
+After a satellite falls to earth carrying a deadly virus from outer space, a team of scientists tries to isolate the deadly strain of the virus before it’s too late.

 Reaction & Thoughts:

-In May of 1969, Michael Crichton (Coma and Jurassic Park) published his first novel, The Andromeda Strain.
-His book introduced a new kind of villain into the American literature.
-Invisible, lethal, almost irreducible and very much alive, baby boomers were confronted with a new kind of evil: the microbacteria.
-Science not only became a source of anxiety, but a real threat.
+In May 1969, physician-turned-novelist Michael Crichton (Jurassic Park and Congo) published his first novel, The Andromeda Strain.
+Crichton’s book introduced a new kind of villain into American literature.
+Invisible, lethal, cruel, almost irreducible and very much alive, baby boomers were confronted with a new kind of super-evil: The micro-bacteria.
+Science not only became a source of anxiety, but a real and imminent threat.

-Despite being part of the golden era of disaster cinema, the film has no movie stars in film.
-The cast of talented, but largely unknown actors — James Olson (Amityville II: The Possession), David Wayne (The Three Faces of Eve), Kate Reid (Atlantic City) and Arthur Hill (A Little Romance) — look and act like real people.
+Despite being part of the golden era of disaster cinema, The Andromeda Strain has no movie stars in the film.
+The cast of talented but largely unknown actors — James Olson (Amityville II: The Possession), David Wayne (The Three Faces of Eve), Kate Reid (Atlantic City) and Arthur Hill (A Little Romance) — look and act like real people.
 It adds an appropriate touch of realism to the proceedings.

 Conclusions & Final Thoughts:

-As we start debating the moral aspects of a missile defense system, human cloning and stem cells research, the issues presented in The Andromeda Strain look more and more relevant today.
+As we start debating the moral aspects of a missile defense system, human cloning and stem cell research, the issues presented in The Andromeda Strain look more and more relevant today.
 This is an exciting, engaging, totally believable thriller; a thinking person’s “disaster” movie.
+Highly recommended!
 Color, 131 minutes, Rated G (?).